temcocontrols/T3000Webview/docs/t3000/shared-db/shared-center-db-summary.md

-# Shared Center DB — Overview
+﻿# Shared Center DB —Overview

 <!-- USER-GUIDE -->

 Use this page to understand what Shared Center DB is and whether you need it.
-If you manage multiple T3000 PCs and want them to share trend logs and device data across the network — this is the feature for you.
+If you manage multiple T3000 PCs and want them to share trend logs and device data across the network —this is the feature for you.

 - Full SQL Server install steps: [SQL Server Express Setup](./sql-server-express-setup.md)
 - Full T3000 UI walkthrough: [T3000 Center DB Configuration](./t3000-center-db-config.md)